mui/material-ui/docs/src/pages/system/basics/basics.md

 ### API tradeoff

-In previous versions, the system properties were supported as props on the `Box` component.
-From v5, however, the system provides a superset of CSS (supports all CSS properties/selectors in addition to custom ones), and is available in all components, so selectors cannot be efficiently mapped to props without potential naming conflicts.
-Instead, all system properties are available under one prop `sx`.

-Additionally, having the system under one prop helps to easily differentiate props defined for the sole purpose of CSS utilities, vs. those for component business logic.
+Having the system under one prop (`sx`) helps to easily differentiate props defined for the sole purpose of CSS utilities, vs. those for component business logic.
+It's important for the **separation of concerns**.
+For instance, a `color` prop on a button impacts multiple states (hover, focus, etc.), not to be confused with the color CSS property.

+Only the `Box`, `Stack`, `Typography`, and `Grid` components accept the system properties as _prop_ for the above reason.
+These components are designed to solve simple CSS problems, they are CSS component utilities.

 ## Usage